Workshop Series: The 1619 Project

 Faculty dialogues have focused on helping shape the classroom environment and developing ways to engage in genuine dialogue around diversity.
 Staff dialogues will be more focused on issues pertinent to their work and activities.

 Although funding is a one-time allocation, previous recipients are eligible to apply if they can demonstrate the ways in which their new proposal builds upon and advances the work previously funded by a Diversity Transformation Award.
-Past programs have included film screenings, art exhibits, critical conversations, new courses, symposia and special trainings.
+Past programs have included film screenings, art exhibits, critical conversations, new courses, symposia, and special training.

 A completed funding request form is required.